ManvithaPonnapati/OpenGL/README.md

 Virtual Screen - Renderer + Physical Display .
 Virtual screen - hardware renderer + physical display or software renderer + physical display

+Getting Started with OpenGL on Xcode:

+1. Open Xcode
+2. Click on Create a new xcode project
+3. Choose macOS - and start a new command line tool application
+4. Choose c++ as the language
+5. In the project folder - navigate to build phases and click on link binaries an dlibraries and add OpenGL.framework and GLUT.framework